-The school or district expects students, parents or guardians, and others who witness or become aware of an instance of bullying or retaliation involving a student to report it to the Head of School or designee, or Head of school or designee when the Head of School or designee is the alleged aggressor.
+The school or district expects students, parents or guardians, and others who witness or become aware of an instance of bullying or retaliation involving a student to report it to the Principal or designee, or Principal or designee when the Principal or designee is the alleged aggressor.
 Reports may be made anonymously, but no disciplinary action will be taken against an alleged aggressor solely based on an anonymous report.
 Students, parents or guardians, and others may request assistance from a staff member to complete a written report.
-Students will be provided practical, safe, private, and age-appropriate ways to report and discuss an incident of bullying with a staff member, or with the Head of School or designee, or superintendent or designee when the Head of School or designee is the alleged aggressor.
+Students will be provided practical, safe, private, and age-appropriate ways to report and discuss an incident of bullying with a staff member, or with the Principal or designee, or superintendent or designee when the Principal or designee is the alleged aggressor.